-Garbage produced on board ships needs to be properly disposed as stated by the MARPOL Annex V. Garbage is one of the several reasons which have been responsible for marine pollution at sea.
+The garbage produced onboard ships needs to be properly disposed of as stated by the MARPOL Annex V. Garbage is one of the several reasons which have been responsible for marine pollution at sea.

 Moreover, it is mandatory that every ship of 400 GWT and above which is certified to carry 15 passengers or more must carry a Garbage Management Plan (GMP) and a Garbage Record Book.